|

 really I think ALL acoustic tracks on any of these songs are Larrivee

 guitars.
-So I'm not really happy with the bass track, but when working with
+So I'm not really happy with the bass track, but when working

 old gear, and doing analog style mixing, sometimes there is only so much